Practical information about South Sudan

 Avoid public displays of affection.

-Show dignity and respect when you visit the local communities.
+Show dignity and respect when visiting local communities.

-Many South Sudanese are not used to seeing tourists, which sometimes gives some suspicious looks but is meant well.
+Many South Sudanese are not used to seeing tourists, which sometimes leads to some suspicious looks, but they are meant well.

-Do not display valuable items such as jewelry and watches.
+– Do not display valuable items such as jewellery and watches.

-We do not discuss the itinerary or the name of the hotel with anyone.
-While it will of course only be out of curiosity that someone asks, we don’t share this information with others purely as a precaution.
+– We do not share details of the itinerary or hotel names with anyone.
+While such questions may be asked simply out of curiosity, we refrain from disclosing this information as a precaution.

 Always ask permission before taking a photo of a person.